learn-co-students/ruby-oo-relationships-practice-gym-membership-exercise-nyc-web-012720/README.md

   - Get the total cost of a specific lifter's gym memberships

-  - Given a gym and a membership cost, sign a specific lifter up for a new gym
+  - Given a gym and a membership cost, sign a specific lifter up for a new gym =>'Lifter#sign_up'

 **Membership**